-Greater Manchester Serious Violence Reduction Unit
+Greater Manchester Violence Reduction Unit

-The Greater Manchester Violence Reduction Unit is crucial to assisting us in embedding our public health approach, understanding violence at a local level and supporting us in establishing evidence-based interventions and trialing community led projects.
+The Greater Manchester Violence Reduction Unit is crucial to assisting us in embedding our public health approach, understanding violence at a local level, supporting us in establishing evidence-based interventions, and trialling community-led projects.

 The Greater Manchester Violence Reduction action plan is closely aligned with this strategy.
-The Greater Manchester's Violence Reduction Action Plan outlines key priories for serious violence across the region: -
+The Greater Manchester Violence Reduction Action Plan outlines key priorities for serious violence across the region:

-- support an improved criminal justice response to all forms of serious violence - support community and voluntary organisations to deliver activities and interventions in the areas of highest need
+- Support an improved criminal justice response to all forms of serious violence - Support community and voluntary organisations to deliver activities and interventions in the areas of highest need - Ensure that families and communities affected by serious violence are supported through a place-based offer

-- ensure that families and communities affected by serious violence are supported through a placed based offer. - Ensure victims of violent crime receive appropriate and timely support. - Create a dedicated Violence Reduction Unit for Greater Manchester. - Work with Community Safety Partnerships and Local Safeguarding Boards to implement a place-based approach to tackling serious violence. - Collaborate with schools, colleagues and alternative provision to tackle serious violence.
+- Ensure that victims of violent crime receive appropriate and timely support - Create a dedicated Violence Reduction Unit for Greater Manchester - Work with Community Safety Partnerships and Local Safeguarding Boards to implement a place-based approach to tackling serious violence - Collaborate with schools, colleagues and alternative provision to tackle serious violence.